antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/library/unittest.rst

       The default implementation appends the test to the instance's :attr:`unexpectedSuccesses` attribute.

+   .. method:: addSubTest(test, subtest, outcome)

+      Called when a subtest finishes.  *test* is the test case corresponding to the test method.  *subtest* is a custom :class:`TestCase` instance describing the subtest.

+      If *outcome* is :const:`None`, the subtest succeeded.
+Otherwise, it failed with an exception where *outcome* is a tuple of the form returned by :func:`sys.exc_info`: ``(type, value, traceback)``.

+      The default implementation does nothing when the outcome is a success, and records subtest failures as normal failures.

+      .. versionadded:: 3.4

 .. class:: TextTestResult(stream, descriptions, verbosity)

    A concrete implementation of :class:`TestResult` used by the :class:`TextTestRunner`.

-    .. versionadded:: 2.7
+   .. versionadded:: 3.2
       This class was previously named ``_TextTestResult``.
 The old name still exists as an alias but is deprecated.

 .. data:: defaultTestLoader